eye-division/duncanross/_gallery/gallery2.md

 description_markdown: |-
   &nbsp;A&nbsp; selection of new pieces is now available.

-  Click the thumbnails for details of each piece.
+  Click the thumbnails for details and price for each piece.

   If you would like further information please see the [Contact](/contact) page.